Sections

 Click to enlarge

-You can define "horizontal" section groups, as shown in the preceding image, or you can define "vertical" section groups ("direction":"vertical"), which use column layout detection rather than text matches to define sections.
+You can define "horizontal" sections ("direction": "horizontal"), as shown in the preceding image, or you can define columnar sections ("direction":"vertical").

 Horizontal sections: